Ahajuu/Robofriends/README.md

 ### `npm install`

-This will instals all the necessary dependencies
+This will installs all the necessary dependencies

 ### `npm start`